CSBDeep/CSBDeep/docs/source/datagen.rst

-Instead of recording raw images where structures of interest appear in all possible appearance variations, it can be easier to augment the raw dataset by included some of those variations that can be easily synthesized.
-A typical example are axis-aligned rotations if structures of interest can appear at arbitrary rotations.
+Instead of recording raw images where structures of interest appear in all possible appearance variations, it can be easier to augment the raw dataset by including some of those variations that can be easily synthesized.
+Typical examples are axis-aligned rotations if structures of interest can appear at arbitrary rotations.
 To that end, a :obj:`csbdeep.datagen.Transform` object can be used to specify such transformations to augment the raw dataset.
 We currently haven't implemented any transformations, but plan to at least